DenSinH/GBAC-/README.md

   - Alpha Blending

 To do:
-  - fix stuff
   - sound
   - Other registers
-  - open bus
+  - better open bus
   - more accurate cycles
   - windowing in BM rendering modes

+Known bugs:
+  - None!